 - Avoid the word “suicide” in the headline

-- Avoid printing a photo of the person who died by suicide, of photos giving clues to suicide method
+- Avoid printing a photo of the person who died by suicide or photos giving clues to suicide method

-- Always ensure you are avoiding stigmatizing or judgemental language (e.x – don’t use “committed suicide” “failed/unsucessful suicide attempt”, etc.)
+- Always ensure you are avoiding stigmatizing or judgemental language, e.g., don’t use “committed suicide” “failed/unsucessful suicide attempt”, etc.) – learn about language guidelines to avoid stigmatizing language here >

 It is important to report a suicide in a straightforward manner so that the suicide does not appear exciting.
 Reports should not make the suicidal person appear admirable, nor should they seem to approve of the suicide.